rahat3783/CI-CD-Pipeline-for-Springboot-Application-with-rest-API/README.md

 step 1:

-    -create a EC2 Ubuntu instance
+    -create a EC2 Ubuntu instance and create a Dockerfile

 step 2: